 God disciplines those who He loves, just as a father does a son who is guilty of some wrongdoing (Deuteronomy 8:3-5; Proverbs 3:12).
 A God who is willing to lay down His life for sinners is not going to instantaneously give up on somebody.
 That is totally unrealistic.
 A person does not reach sinless perfection upon conversion.
 We still struggle with a sin nature, but the grace of God, which we do not deserve, does transform our hearts.
 How God dealt with Israel in the Old Testament is a testimony to His patience.
 King David himself serves as a display to the greatness of His mercy.

 The loss of salvation is not caused by a single bad work, but is a slow, gradual process that takes place over time.
 We do not do bad works to "get unsaved."
 Bad works are the evidence, not the cause, of a declining faith or hardening heart.
 Our works are symptomatic of our spiritual state.
 God examines our hearts.
 We are justified by faith, apart from the merit of any good works (Romans 4:2-8).
-We are saved by faith in Christ and His gospel.
+We are saved by faith in Christ.
 We obtain mercy from God through heartfelt repentance.